Thomas Harold Humphreys, Youngstown, Ohio

 Thomas was an avid car collector.

-He is survived by his children, Fred Anderson of Jacksonville, Florida, Greg Anderson of Boardman, Tim Humphreys of Youngstown, Dianne Lynn Humphreys of Port St Lucie, Florida and Stacy (John) Kelty of Youngstown; grandchildren, Fred (Leanne) Anderson, Jr., Jim (Melissa) Anderson, Tiffany, Trenton, Spencer, Maci, Natalie Humphreys, Cameron and Kayla Kelty; nine great-grandchildren; sister, Barbara Montella of Campbell and nephews, Steve Montella of Columbiana and Joe Montella of Campbell.
+He is survived by his beloved wife of thirty years, Miranda “Peppy” (Gilmore) Humphreys; children, Fred Anderson of Jacksonville, Florida, Greg Anderson of Boardman, Tim Humphreys of Youngstown, Dianne Lynn Humphreys of Port St Lucy, Florida, Stacy (John) Kelty of Youngstown; grandchildren, Fred (Leanne) Anderson Jr, Jim (Melissa) Anderson, Tiffany, Trenton, Spencer, Maci, Natalie Humphreys, Cameron and Kayla Kelty; nine great-grandchildren; sister, Barbara Montella of Campbell; nephews, Steve Montella of Columbiana, Joe Montella of Campbell.

-Besides his parents, Thomas was preceded in death by his son, Thomas Scott Humphreys and a brother-in-law, Joseph “Sonny” Montella.
+Besides his parents, Thomas was preceded in death by his son, Thomas Scott Humphreys; brother-in-law, Joseph “Sonny” Montella.